5 min read

 Leaders wear many hats.
 From inspiring your employees during a team meeting to proving motivation and encouragement in challenging times and delivering constructive feedback for development and growth, the role of a leader is vast and varied.

 To be the type of leader others want to work for requires knowing the different leadership roles employees expect and possessing the skills necessary to demonstrate them.
 However, according to one survey, only 48% of those polled viewed their leaders as high quality or effective, underlining that there is much room for improvement.
-Therefore, the first place to start on a journey to be an effective leader is by understanding the expectations of a leader and the roles they should be demonstrating.
+Therefore, the first place to start on a journey to be an effective manager is to understand employees expectations and the roles of a leader that should be demonstrated.

 12 Leadership Roles of an Effective Leader